dineshpinto/market-analytics/README.md

 perhaps this could be filtered out by a simple social media volume tracker...

 ## Hawkes Processes
+The full analysis is in [notebooks/HawkesProcesses.ipynb](notebooks/HawkesProcesses.ipynb)

 ## CFMMs
+The full analysis is in [notebooks/CFMM.ipynb](notebooks/CFMM.ipynb)

 ## Bitcoin Market Analysis